 Drivers are directed, to the best of their ability, to leave each stop on time.
 They will not leave a stop early, even if no one is expected there.

 All purchases must be made online, in advance.
 Users must be able to authenticate through the university's two-factor authentication system in order to access the registration system.
 Passengers who require special assistance should purchase a ticket indicating this at least 48 hours prior to departure to ensure accommodations are made.

 Reservations, including payment, must be made in advance.
-For university related travel, payments can be made via ISR through HokieMart using VT Campus Connect as the vendor.
+For university related travel, departmental payments can be made via ISR through HokieMart using VT Campus Connect as the vendor.
 Payments for individuals, and departments wanting to do so, can be processed using a MasterCard or Visa.
 For personal related travel, payments can be made with MasterCard or Visa.

 Cancellations or changes made more than 24 hours prior to the scheduled trip will not incur any additional fees.
 For trips cancelled or changed less than 24 hours in advance, a $30 cancellation/change fee will be charged.
 Substitution of travelers is allowed without a change fee as long as the traveler information is in the system at least eight hours prior to departure.
 Email firstname.lastname@example.org to request changes or cancellations for trips already booked.